 Surgery

-Whether it is a routine procedure such as a neuter or spay, or a complicated orthopedic procedure such as an Anterior Cruciate Ligament (ACL) prosthetic repair, the doctors and nursing staff at GAH are always aware of the responsibility you, our client, have entrusted to us.
+Whether it is a routine procedure such as a neuter or spay, or a complicated orthopedic procedure such as a fracture repair, the doctors and nursing staff at GAH are always aware of the responsibility you, our client, have entrusted to us.
 We strive to ensure every aspect of our anesthesia protocol, surgical care, and post-surgical pain management meets the highest standards in veterinary medicine.
 Procedures routinely performed at GAH include, but are not limited to:

 Abdominal Surgery